tolgakuntman/rdma-hw-pipeline/docs/project/part1_ethernet/rgmii_phy.md

 **Note:** For UltraScale+ devices, RGMII interface logic uses only the IDELAY/ODELAY components to provide skew between clock and data lines.

 Even though our Ethernet subsystem includes a TEMAC, the KR260 design supports only 1 Gbps operation.
 Still, I want to demonstrate how the MAC internally generates the effective `GTX_CLK` for different Ethernet speeds while always receiving the same `gtx_clk` input clock.
 One detail that can be confusing is the naming: in the TI DP83867CS datasheet, the RGMII transmit clock pin on the PHY is labeled `GTX_CLK`, even though the MAC also takes an input clock called `gtx_clk`.
-These are not the same signal—the MAC-side `gtx_clk` is a 125-MHz reference clock used to drive the transmitter logic, while the PHY-side `GTX_CLK` is the forwarded RGMII transmit clock going to the RJ-45.
+These are not the same signal—the MAC-side `gtx_clk` is a 125-MHz reference clock used to drive the transmitter logic, while the PHY-side `GTX_CLK` is the forwarded RGMII transmit clock.

 Another key point is that the TEMAC always uses the same 125-MHz clock for all three Ethernet speeds (10/100/1000 Mbps).
 This was my biggest confusion when I started working with PL Ethernet, because the MAC requires a pure 125-MHz clock even when the link operates at lower speeds.
 The way TEMAC achieves different data rates using a fixed 125-MHz reference is explained in the Tri-Speed RGMII Transmitter and Clock Logic section and illustrated in the figure below.